Jaiparmar940/CS372-final-project-v2/README.md

 This project implements and compares multiple reinforcement learning algorithms on rocket landing tasks:

-- **Tabular Q-Learning**: Basic Q-learning on a simple discrete toy environment
 - **Deep Q-Network (DQN)**: Value-based deep RL with experience replay and target networks
-- **REINFORCE**: Policy gradient method using Monte Carlo returns
 - **Actor-Critic (A2C)**: Advantage Actor-Critic with separate policy and value networks

-All deep RL agents are trained on Gymnasium's LunarLander-v3 environment, which simulates rocket landing with continuous state space and discrete actions.
+All agents are trained on Gymnasium's LunarLander-v3 environment, which simulates rocket landing with continuous state space and discrete actions.

 ## Why Rocket Landing?